 Chamber Music Wilmington works in partnership with cultural and educational organizations to support young artists, develop audiences and bring enriching programs to the community.

-CMW hosts master classes for local middle and high school students, led by the stellar musicians prior to their Sunday evening concerts.
-These classes are free to participate in and to attend.
-Classes are held at the WHQR gallery.
+CMW hosts master classes for local middle and high school students, led by the stellar musicians prior to their Sunday concerts.
+These classes are free to participate in and to attend thanks to grant support.

 "Thank you, Chamber Music Wilmington, for your gracious gift of guest artist masterclasses.
 Their expertise and willingness to communicate their art in these classes to Wilmington's talented young string students has been an invaluable teaching aid for me and has ignited an even higher level of interest in my pre-professional students."